-Guralp’s range of short period seismometers are designed for monitoring earthquakes in your local region, typically within about 500km of the sensor.
-The closer you are to an earthquake, the more high-frequency signals you can see, so with a range of 1-100Hz, the CMG-6T-1 is the ideal sensor for this application.
-Most of the stations in the SRC observatory network use this sensor connected to a Kelunji recorder.
+Short Period Seismometers are designed for monitoring earthquakes in your local region, typically within about 500km of the sensor.
+Earthquake detection requires High Sensitivity geophones, but when you are close to an earthquake you also need a sensor that can see high-frequency signals.
+With a range of 2Hz to 1600Hz, the SPS-HS is the ideal sensor for this application.
+Most stations in the SRC observatory network are short period (1Hz and 2Hz) sensors, and include the digital data logging version of this sensor, the Gecko Tremor.